Editing Capabilities in Moodle

 Sections in Moodle are the containers for each week/module/topic offered in a course.
 Sections can be expanded or collapsed to limit scrolling.

-In a new course the first section is titles Course Essentials, and the other section names are the week’s date range determined by the Course start date listed in Course Settings.
+In a new provisioned course the first section is titled Course Essentials, and the other sections are named with the week’s date range as determined by the Course start date listed in Course Settings.

 Add/Remove Number of Course Sections

-If editing is turned on, there will be a link to Add topic or Add week at the bottom of each section.
+If editing is turned on, there will be a link to Add week or Add topic at the bottom of each section that is expanded.

 Edit Section Settings

-The Edit menu for sections (weeks or topics) appears as three vertical dots in the top-left corner.
+The Edit menu for sections (weeks or topics) appears as three vertical dots in the top-right corner of the section.

-• Edit week/topic – At the top of each section is a special label that is called the section Summary.
-This is optional but can be helpful for an overview of the module’s contents, reminders about due-dates and policies.
+• Edit week/topic – This will allow you to change the settings for the section including the Summary that is displayed below the name.
+This is optional but can be helpful for an overview of the module’s contents.
 You can also change the Section name or Restrict access to the section here.

-• Highlight (Topics only) – Weekly courses will automatically highlight the current week as determined by the start date of the course, but you can manually highlight a specific section when using the Topics format.
+• Highlight (Topics only) – Weekly courses will automatically highlight the current week as determined by the start date of the course.
+With the Topics format you can manually select a section to highlight.

-• Hide week/topic – This can hide a topic from students while still allowing you to make changes to it and see it.
+• Hide week/topic – This can hide a section (week or topic) from students.
+This will allow you to make changes after the course becomes visible.
 If the week/topic is already hidden you will see the Show option instead.

 • Delete week/topic – CAUTION!
-This will delete the section with all the activities and resources inside of it.
+This will delete the section as well as all the activities and resources inside of it.

 Quick Rename

-• When you click on the pencil icon A text box will appear, modify the text as desired and hit Enter/Return on your keyboard to save changes.
+• When you click on the pencil icon a text box will appear.
+Modify the name as desired and hit Enter/Return on your keyboard to save changes.

 NOTE: Clicking outside of the text box will close it and not save your changes.